bptlab/ark_automate/wiki/Concept-Starting-and-orchestrating-Bots.md

 ### Polling and Long-Polling

-Polling is an approach where the desktop app would permenantly 'ask' the there is a new robot to execute.
+Polling is an approach where the desktop app would permenantly 'ask' that there is a new robot to execute.
 Although it is quite easy to implement, the performance is bad.
 Long Polling aims to solve the performance issue by just 'asking' one time and waiting for an answer.
 The desktop app would 'ask' the server again after a fixed periode of time if the server does not have any new robots to execute.
-In principle a great approach but it lacks support of frameworks one could use and implementing it from scretch would be too time consuming
+In principle a great approach but it lacks support of frameworks one could use and implementing it from scratch would be too time consuming

 ### Websockets

-When using websockets we would open a bidirectional communication channel between the server side and the client side.Thus a great solution because real time communication is possible.
-Still, it is time consuming to implement and a successful connection is not always garantued as either element (proxy, firewall, …) prevent WebSocket connections between the client and the server or the browser does not support it yet.
+When using websockets we would open a bidirectional communication channel between the server side and the client side.
+This is a great solution because real time communication is possible.
+Still, it is time consuming to implement and a successful connection is not always guaranteed as either element (proxy, firewall, …) prevent WebSocket connections between the client and the server or the browser does not support it yet.

 ### Server-sent events